rust-lang/book/nostarch/chapter04.md

 If we *do* want to deeply copy the `String`’s data and not just the `String` itself, there’s a common method for that: `clone`.
-We will discuss methods in the section on `structs` in Chapter XX, but they’re a common enough feature in many programming languages that you have probably seen them before.
+We will discuss methods in the section on `structs` in Chapter 5, but they’re a common enough feature in many programming languages that you have probably seen them before.

 Here’s an example of the `clone` method in action: